New Zealand Holiday - Week 10 - Alexandra, Clyde, Twizel, Mt. Cook, Lake Ohau and Lake Tekapo - 29th May to 4th April

 On the Otago Rail Trail to Chatto Creek

 On the second day of our cycling extravaganza, we ventured in the opposite direction along the Rail Trail towards a Country Pub at Chatto Creek.
 This time, there was no circular route—just a ride up to the pub for lunch, followed by the pedal home.
 The countryside appeared more wild and empty, with everything seeming tinder-dry.
-It wasn't dry at the pub though.
-We chatted to s retired Farmer who'd moved to Otago from Geraldine.
+Happily it wasn't dry at the pub.
+We chatted to a retired Farmer who'd moved to Otago from Geraldine.
 We learned a lot from him.
 He told us it was a very hot area in Summer, if you have a job to do you get up early.
 He was a keen hunter.
 His wife was away for the weekend, playing bowls.
 We asked if he played, nah couldn't take the excitement.

 The dunny - not in use happily